macewanCS/BeardedMonkeys/userstories.md

 9-     As user, I can request assistance to help me sign up.

 10-  As user , I can lend a laptop through the website.

+11-	As user, I can close my ticket

+12-	As user, I can create a ticket for help.